IdeaBot/UIdea/README.md

 ## What? ##
 Text commands are so last century.
-Graphical User Interfaces (GUIs) are the future (and the past & present).
+Graphical User Interfaces (GUIs) are the future (and the past and the present).

 Text-based terminals were replaced by GUIs ages ago, but Discord bots still rely on text commands.
 IdeaBot's UIdea package aims to fix that by using Discord embeds to offer users an intuitive and easy-to-use way to interact with the bot.